-Erewash Canal Preservation and Development Association ... looking after the Erewash Canal since 1968
+Erewash Canal Association ... looking after the Erewash Canal since 1968

 We are the Erewash Canal Preservation & Development Association, a Charitable Incorporated Organisation.
 Registration Number 1173704 (England and Wales).
-Our Registered Office Address is: Erewash Canal Preservation & Development Association, 130 Derby Road, Langley Mill, Derbyshire NG16 4AA Telephone 0115 8544155.
+Our Registered Office Address is: Erewash Canal Association, 130 Derby Road, Langley Mill, Derbyshire NG16 4AA Telephone 0115 837 0700

 Please note:

-• All references to 'websites' includes our main domain name website, https://www.ecpda.org.uk and any websites using the sub-domain name in the following format, i.e. https://rally.ecpda.org.uk
+All references to 'websites' includes our main domain name website, https://www.ecpda.org.uk and any websites using the sub-domain name in the following format, i.e. https://rally.ecpda.org.uk or https://filestore.ecpda.org.uk, https://gallery.ecpda.org.uk

-At ECP&DA we’re committed to protecting and respecting your privacy This policy explains when and why we, Erewash Canal Preservation & Development Association (ECP&DA), collect personal information about the members of our Association, how we use it, how we keep it secure, and your rights in relation to it.
+This policy explains when and why we, Erewash Canal Association (ECA), collect personal information about the members of our Association, how we use it, how we keep it secure, and your rights in relation to it.
+At ECA we’re committed to protecting and respecting your privacy.
 We will always comply with the General Data Protection Regulation (GDPR) rules when dealing with your personal data.

 What type of information do we collect from you?

-• Medication requirement (if appropriate) in case of an emergency
+• Medication (if appropriate) in case of an emergency

-Information created by your involvement with Erewash Canal Preservation & Development Association
+Information created by your involvement with Erewash Canal Association

-Your activities and involvement with ECP&DA will result in personal data being created.
-This could include your name and email address, details of donations, or being involved with volunteering at our rallies, work parties and other activities.
+Your activities and involvement with ECA will result in personal data being created.
+This could include your name and email address, details of donations, how you’ve helped us by volunteering, or being involved with our rallies and other activities.

 Sensitive personal data